wavded/www/content/post/realtime-engines.md

 ## The WebSocket Emulation modules

 Unfortunately, WebSocket does not work [everywhere](https://github.com/sockjs/sockjs-client#supported-transports-by-browser-html-served-from-http-or-https).
-Even browsers supporting WebSocket run into issues if the network isn’t conducive to WebSocket.
+Even browsers supporting WebSocket run into issues if the network isn't conducive to WebSocket.
 Here is where emulation modules come into play.
 They employ different strategies to ensure the browser gets the best possible real-time transport available (which ultimately is WebSocket).

 Here are some popular emulation modules: